schyau/burritohunter/README.md

-As you can see, there's just a little more work to be done before it's finished, so expect an imminent (and eminent!) release.
+As you can see, there's just a little more work left to be done before it's finished, so expect an imminent (and eminent!) release.
 Please check back often to track the progress of BurritoHunter.